kentstone84/StoneChain/LAUNCH.md

 ### LinkedIn

-Just released SimpleChain - an open-source LLM framework that replaces LangChain with zero dependencies.
+Just released StoneChain - an open-source LLM framework that replaces LangChain with zero dependencies.

 After months of fighting LangChain's 200+ dependencies, 3-second import times, and callback hell, I decided to build what I actually needed.